-While this evening is open to everyone to join, this evening encompasses the first session of the 9 week MBCT course.
-Please follow the link for the most up-to-date schedule.
+While this presentation is open to everyone to join, it also encompasses the first session of the 9 week MBCT course.
+Please email us to be notified of the next date(s).

 Have you ever noticed that trying to calm down before a high-stakes event often just produces more agitation?
 That trying to change troublesome habits can seem difficult or impossible?
 Or that real fulfillment and well-being can be elusive, despite living a successful life?

 A surprising number of such difficulties stem from an inherited propensity of the human brain—our automatic, hardwired tendency to seek pleasure and to anticipate and avoid pain.
 Modern science demonstrates that this mental hardwiring, traceable to the survival needs of our earliest ancestors, is at the root of many of the psychological and behavioral problems that we face today.

 For thousands of years, people have used mindfulness practices—techniques to develop awareness of present experience with acceptance—to deal effectively with a wide range of life challenges.
 And, a large and fascinating body of scientific research now validates the remarkable benefits of mindfulness practice for psychological as well as physical health.

 But how exactly does mindfulness work, in scientific terms?
 How can understanding the science and practice of mindfulness improve everyday life?
 And how can the human brain, whose very functioning gives rise to so many of the problems we struggle with, actually provide a solution?